vuongducphuong/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

 .. warning::
    Google Drive limits the execution time of scripts; if the data you requested takes too long to be delivered, you might get an error.
-There is no specific size limit, since the time for Odoo to respond depends on several factors - although reading data regarding several thousand records is usually fine.
+There is no specific size limit, since the time for Leansoft to respond depends on several factors - although reading data regarding several thousand records is usually fine.